 Where possible, there should be a conversation with the Designated Safeguarding Lead but a referral must be made if a child may be suffering or at risk of suffering harm.
 Anyone can make a referral to children's social care.
-If anyone other than the DSL makes a referral to children's social care, they should inform the DSL as soon as possible.
+If anyone other than the DSL makes a referral to children's social care or to the police, they should inform the DSL as soon as possible.